 Seriously?
 Yes.
 Believe it or not, duct tapes can do miracles in your projects, just like the tarp.
 It can be used to solve some odd problems and as a temporary fix, from fixing leaky pipes to covering holes, etc. You will never know when you need it so make sure to have this handy adhesive accessible at all times.

 A must-have in every handyman’s toolbox.
 Having a utility knife is another life-saver.
 It’s portable, convenient, and used for so many purposes, from cutting ropes and wires to more complex tasks.
 It is especially suitable for small projects.

 Especially if you handle projects alone, you will need a C-clamp to hold several pieces of wood or metal together or fasten oversized sheet goods that are awkward to carry.
 If you specialize in woodwork, you will find C-clamp a very useful tool.

 Whether you’re building a kitchen cabinet or a custom table or making sure that the TV perfectly fits the den, having a retractable metal measuring tape is a must.
 Accurate measurements are behind every successful home project.

-Depending on the usual types of job you handle, you will find some more handyman tools necessary in your tool box.
+Depending on the usual types of jobs you handle, you will find some more handyman’s tools necessary in your toolbox.
 The more complete your set is, the better.
 But these 10 are among the most basic items that you will find very useful in most cases.
 Make sure that you have all these before you knock on your client’s door for a quick, stress-free and successful project that will bring you more and more customers in no time!